gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Increased visibility of components in model report

+- The model report for [Rule based model configuration](userguide/new_model.html) has been enhanced to display the values of the leaf nodes of the model space.

 - TBD: Also means finer grained rules and improved performance (more efficient model implementation, rules, etc).

 ## Promoted features